dustinpfister/test_threejs/views/demos/r146/README.md

 In older code styles I would often wrap all of the code into an IIFE as a way to not define to many global.
 For this style I am just not worrying to much about that, but also getting the code examples in better shape for JSM, as for the most part I will just need to add the use of import and some times export to get these code examples up to date with future JSM only revisions.

 I have found that I like to use comments to create large blocks of text to define major typical areas of a threejs code demo.
 For the example there is the typical task of setting up the scene object, camera, and renderer to use with the demo that I like to group together into one section of the over all code.

+I like to work on a raspberry pi 4 actually for an array of reasons that I do not care to get into detail here.
+Amway this is why I have come to prefer using the WebGL 1 renderer first and foremost.
+This is the default but not the rule with my r146 style, if I do write a blog post on a threejs feature in which WebGL 2 must be used so be it.

 A good example of what code examples should look like as of r146 would be the getting started demo I made.
 I will park that here in this readme file as well.